KeperTech/ripts/README.md

 ![ScreenShot](https://raw.github.com/KeperTech/ripts/master/RipTS-wo-TK-Nix-Screenshot.png)

-* ripTS MP with Tikinter
+* ripTS MP with Tikinter [Latest Version: ripTS-MP-with-Tkinter-0.3py]

 Needs Tkinter and Multiprocessing Support
 (Windows default python installs have Tkinter and Multiprocessing support so if your running windows run this one)